cobilab/cryfa/README.md

 ### OPTIONS
-To see the possible options, you can type:
+To see the possible options, type:
 ```bash
 ./cryfa -h
 ```